Project-ElkY/Project/README.md

 ### How it was created

-- Initial hand strenght evaluation using a simple table
+- Initial hand strength evaluation using a simple table

-- The player has a prederminated behaivor for the inital battles.
+- The player has a predetermined behavior for the initial battles.
 Than the strategy may change depending on the current win-to-lose ratio.

 - Usage of Monte Carlo algorithm to simulate the outcome of the current game and to influence the way of how The AI will play

 - - - -